OrvokkiK/HYTE-BE-2024/README.md

 # Database
 The backend uses an SQL database.
 The BDMS used during development was MySQL.
 The structure of the database is described in the following image:
 ![Näyttökuva 2024-03-19 003816](https://github.com/OrvokkiK/HYTE-BE-2024/assets/122262462/60a298f6-890f-47b1-8867-8dfc026685af)

+# Demo Video

+# Known Bugs
+- Delete users request isn't completed in the backend (DELETE http://localhost:3000/api/users/20)
+- User cannot be deleted if user has db entries in other tables

+# Sources